Churchkhela and other Georgian Desserts

 23 December 2017

-Churchkhela is a traditional sausage-shaped candy made by repeatedly dipping a long string of nuts in tatara a mixture of flour, sugar and Badagi (concentrated fresh grape juice).
+Churchkhela is a traditional sausage-shaped candy made by repeatedly dipping a long string of nuts in tatara (a mixture of flour, sugar and Badagi - concentrated fresh grape juice).
 Georgians usually make Churchkhela in the autumn when grapes and nuts are harvested.
 Churchkhela can also be made with dried fruit (such as peach, apple or plum) and pumpkin seeds.
 Churchkhela is extremely delicious and energizing.
 It is a well-known fact that Georgian soldiers used to consume them when they went to the battle.

-Pelamushi is a favorite Georgian desserts made mainly with pressed, condensed grape juice (badagi).
-Pelamushi can be made with flour or flour plus corn flour.
+Pelamushi is a favorite Georgian dessert made mainly with condensed grape juice (badagi).
+Pelamushi can be made with wheat flour or wheat flour plus corn flour.
 In this recipe we use the classical method of making pelamushi with flour and badagi, which is suitable for making churchkhela.
 These can be made with purple or white grape juice, but Concord juice gives the puddings a nice, rich color.
 Georgian families often grow their own grapes and crush them during rtveli, the autumn grape harvest, to make wine.

 Adjarian Pakhlava also known as baklava is a rich, sweet pastry made of layers of filo (thin unleavened dough) filled with chopped nuts, sweetened and held together with syrup or honey.
 It is a staple of Turkish cuisine and is also found in Central and Southwest Asia.
 This sweet pastry is very popular in Georgia as well.

 Tkhlapi is a traditional Georgian pureed fruit roll-up leather.
 It is spread thinly onto a sheet and sun-dried on a clothesline.
 It can be sour or sweet.
 Sweet Tklapi is made of apricots or peaches.
-It can also be prepared by the juice that is used in making Churchkhela.
+It can also be prepared from the juice that is used in making Churchkhela.